The Admissions Process

 How does the admissions process work?

 - The assessment allows the University to determine which courses have already been satisfied by courses taken at another college or university, which courses a student may be eligible to challenge, and which courses may require the assignment of a Study Guide.
-Undergraduate students are also evaluated for experiential learning credit and/or specialized training credit.
+Undergraduate students are also evaluated for specialized training credit.

 - The results of this assessment are plotted on a coursework degree plan enabling an applicant to easily visualize exactly how all of the parts of their background compare and can be utilized in completing the academic requirements.

 - The University's programs have been designed to help applicants fill in the missing pieces and meet his or her educational goal.